Piano Concerto No. 4 (Saint-Saëns)

 The Piano Concerto No. 4 in C minor, Op.
 44 was composed by Camille Saint-Saëns in 1875.
 It was premièred on October 31, 1875, at the Théâtre du Châtelet of Paris, with the composer as the soloist.
 The concerto is dedicated to Anton Door, a professor of piano at the Vienna Conservatory.
-It continues to be one of Saint-Saëns' most popular piano concertos, second only to the Piano Concerto No. 2 in G minor.

 Structure

 The fourth piano concerto is the composer's most structurally innovative piano concerto.
 In one sense it is structured like a four-movement symphony, but these are grouped in pairs.
 That is, the piece is divided into two parts, each of which combines two main movements (I. A moderate-tempo Theme and Variations in C minor; II.
 A slower, related Theme and Variations in A♭ major; III.
 Scherzo in C minor; IV.
 Finale in C major).
 However, in each part there is a bridge-like transitional section, between the two main "movements" – for example, a fugal Andante in part II functions as an interlude between the two main triple-meter sections.